Usage¶

 There are many caches inside the Python interpreter itself.
 Just a few examples:

-• The re module caches compiled regexes.
+module caches compiled regexes.The

-• The logging module caches whether a given log level is active for a particular logger the first time you try to log something at that level.
+module caches whether a given log level is active for a particular logger the first time you try to log something at that level.A limited number of objects of certain heavily used types are cached for reuse so that

-• The mapping from bytecode index to line number for each Python function is cached when it is first needed.
+does not always need to allocate memory.The mapping from bytecode index to line number for each Python function is cached when it is first needed.

 There are many more such caches.
 Also, within pytest, any message that you log or print is captured, so that it can be included in the output if the test fails.